DanOl98/pkmn_gba_batteryless_patcher/README.md

 ## Issues:

 🟡 Some heavily modified HACK Roms have problems with repacking.
-It may have something to do with some data (scripts?) placed far in the game data and incorrectly being identified as LZ blocks.
+It has something to do with some data (scripts, code etc) placed far in the game data and incorrectly being identified as LZ blocks.
-Not sure yet, but as of now I've observed this behavior only on 32mb roms, which cannot be patched anyway since as far as I know (correct me if I'm wrong) bootleg cartridges use addresses `0x09000000` to write on the SRAM so they wouldn't work anyway.
-But, If by repacking the size went down to 16mb (doubt it, anyway), they could theoretically work.
+Avoid repacking if possible.

+🟡 LZ blocks detection (and the detection of the pointers to those blocks) isn't 100% reliable and could break games.
+Avoid repacking if possible, even though in my experience it actually fixed a ROM which had broken images by relocating them to correct offsets, but that isn't always the case.

 ---